2020 League Charter

 Frozen Tundra does not use the following SOM Game Rules:

 Strat-O-Matic Game Rules are defined in each pre-game file and may not be changed by individual coaches.
 Consult the Strat-O-Matic Game Rules for details on how each rule works.

 Certain Game Option variables need to be set to play the game optimally.
 Perform the following steps to ensure proper configuration:

 · Choose Options - The following options are mandatory and must be checked:

 1. Auto Save After Each Play

-No Play Animation (or at
+No Play Animation (Also have

-a minimum, have play animation set to the fastest speed)
+play animation set to the fastest speed)